-Task 8.
-Final Engineering Documents and Implementation Plan
+Task 8: Final Engineering Documents and Implementation Plan

 The project team will deliver a final design package including final drawings with implementation plan, interpretive signage design, and technical specifications to the funder.
 The final design package will incorporate all revisions based on comments and feedback received from the client and permitting agencies and will include all materials necessary for the City to solicit construction bids, acquire regulatory approval, and begin construction.
-During this task, a final estimate of probable construction costs will be established to be included in the Final Report.
-Based upon the current scope, the project will require coverage under the NYSDEC State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity (GP-0-20-001), and preparation of a Stormwater Pollution Prevention Plan (SWPPP) in accordance with NYSDEC requirements.
+During this task, a final estimate of probable construction costs will be established to be included in the Final Report, Based upon the current scope, the project will result in an overall land disturbance that will exceed 1-acre.
+As such, the project will require coverage under the NYSDEC State Pollutant Discharge Elimination System (SPDES) General Permit for Stormwater Discharges from Construction Activity (GP-0-20-001), and preparation of a Stormwater Pollution Prevention Plan (SWPPP) in accordance with NYSDEC requirements.